 For people with food allergies, everyday life can be filled with stress and anxiety.
 Every label needs to be checked and every ingredient recognized.
 Sometimes, something as simple as trying a new restaurant can be a source of great fear.
 However, over time, many find ways to cope.
 They find brands they trust and recipes they enjoy.
 Some even begin to experiment a little more and form bonds with people who suffer from the same allergies.
-That said, the COVID-19 pandemic has left many of these people feeing helpless.
+That said, the COVID-19 pandemic has left many of these people feeling helpless.
 More than just the expected fear regarding the virus, people with food allergies suddenly have to worry about their food options.
-We sat down (through a virtual platform, of course) to discuss with one individual, her fears regarding her food allergies during the COVID-19 pandemic.
+We sat down (through a virtual platform, of course) to discuss with one individual her fears regarding her food allergies during the COVID-19 pandemic.

 “I suffer from anaphylactic allergies to sesame and fish and have a less severe allergy to some tree nuts.
-Over the years I have done a pretty good job of managing my allergies – excluding a couple of scary incidents – and have learned which brands I trust.
+Over the years, I have done a pretty good job of managing my allergies – excluding a couple of scary incidents – and have learned which brands I trust.
 Of course, that never means I stop checking labels.
-Even with brands I trust and foods I have eaten hundreds of times, I never put anything into my mouth without checking the label first.”
+Even with brands, I trust and foods I have eaten hundreds of times, I never put anything into my mouth without checking the label first.”
 This is a common occurrence for many people with food allergies.
-Despite eating brands that are allergy safe and finding foods they know are clean, there seems to be an underlying fear that something might change.
+Despite eating allergy-safe brands and finding foods they know are clean, there seems to be an underlying fear that something might change.
 “Corona hasn’t really changed that for me since I was checking labels before too, but it is still disappointing when a food that I have been eating for years suddenly has a recipe change.”